catmandx/burp-highlight/README.md

 # burp-highlight
- BurpSuite Montoya extension to highlight traffice based on Proxy Listener port.
+ BurpSuite Montoya extension to highlight traffic based on Proxy Listener port.
 Currently support:
  - GREEN Highlight for traffic sent to port 8080
  - YELLO Highlight for traffic sent to port 8081